BLaDZer/wive-ng-mt/user/lldpd/README.md

  * http://www.freebsd.org/cgi/query-pr.cgi?pr=138620

-Some devices (notably Cisco IOS) send frames on tagged with the native VLAN while they should send them untagged.
+Some devices (notably Cisco IOS) send frames tagged with the native VLAN while they should send them untagged.
 If your network card does not support accelerated VLAN, you will receive those frames as long as the corresponding interface exists (see below).
 However, if your